zadjii/nebula/docs/multiple-hosts-spec.md

           * ~~~We'll need another message type, HostVerifyHostSync~~~
           * If we do this, then the remote needs another set of mappings, for hosts that have been told to sync messages from another host.
 Is this necessary?
 Or coud we just overload the existing mapping?
           * We'll need to make sure to remove these mappings when we're done mirroring and done syncing
+          * [ ] We could do the above things, but as of 07-Mar-2020 I'm just moving on without the above.
     - [ ] Generate all the `FileChangeProposals` between sync_start and sync_end
     - [ ] send them to the other host
     - [ ] Requesting host handles `FileChangeProposals`